Frank Hilton

 Frank Hilton (28 March 1882 - 28 July 1956) was an English professional association football player in the years prior to the First World War.
 He made over 110 appearances in The Football League and one appearance for the Football League representative team in 1907.

+Early life

+Born at Worsbrough, two miles south of Barnsley, Yorkshire, Hilton's family moved to the Balby area of Doncaster when he was a child.